Skip to Content

-A student walking down a busy hallway during the passing period, scrolling through social media seeing a video that caught their attention.
-The video was covering something that happened in the news.
+A student walking down a busy hallway during the passing period scrolls through social media and sees a video that catches their attention.
+The video covers something that happened in the news.
 It states that Donald Trump has recently uplifted a policy that protects immigrants from getting ICE raids at schools and churches.
-After finding out the news the student realized that there were other students who were immigrants who were slightly afraid after hearing something similar.
+After finding out the news, the student realizes that there are other students who were immigrants who were slightly afraid after hearing something similar.

-Trump was re-elected as president, when it was election season during multiple speeches he announced about his new immigration policy and that there would be many changes.
-Many immigrants and immigrant families were not proud of hearing this news as well, this made many families afraid of this new policy.
+When Donald Trump campaigned for president, he continuously gave speeches touting his immigration policy plans.
+Many immigrants and immigrant families were scare hearing this news as well, this made many families afraid of this new policy.

-Since Trump started his presidency he has already made a few new changes to the immigration policy.
-One of the biggest ones was a policy that protected people in schools and Churches from ICE raids.
-Ever since that policy has been uplifted there have been many sightings of ICE showing up to many schools and even a few churches which has been raising fear for people and also students.
+Ever since that policy has been lifted, there has rumors of ICE showing up to many schools and even a few churches, which has been raising fear for people and also students.

 There are many other students that attend MCHS who have the same feeling.
 There are some other students who have late relives who don’t have documentation and are concerned about what is going to happen to their family.